ZATSUYOSEN!

 13 August 1942:

 Unloads 90-tons of lump charcoal, 110-tons of light oil and 85-tons of utility poles.
 Loads 39-tons of ammunition, two funerary urns and seven personal relics.
-Departs Saigon, arrives at Yulin, Hainan Island later in the day and tethers on a buoy.
+At 1500 departs Samah, and at 1830 arrives at Yulin, Hainan Island and tethers on a buoy.
 Loads 600-tons of iron ore.

 14 August 1942: